aliceliveprojects/WildLogging/documentation/blog posts/Taming the Urban Wild.md

 Finally, wireframes.
 Our original planner produced a number of treatments in [Pencil](http://pencil.evolus.vn), which provided the best version of a high-level overview; my only real complaint with them was that there weren't nearly *enough* of them to make the range of usage scenarios explicit.
 Annotations are extremely important with explanatory wireframes, making it clear a button isn't clickable because of an application state (as opposed to that branch of wireframe treatment hadn't, or wouldn't, be handled!).

 Try the first iteration out at [Github Pages](https://theurbanwild.github.io/WildLogging/), view the boards at [Trello](https://trello.com/theurbanwild1), and see the code implementation at [github](https://github.com/TheUrbanWild/WildLogging).

+While we tried to establish a usage methodology that would make it impossible to enter profanity and fake records, there is nothing to prevent a user entering false positives in bad faith.
+The road to MVP is paved with good intentions.